SlapOS/slapos/documentation/slapos.usage.rst

 slapos node register
 ~~~~~~~~~~~~~~~~~~~~
 Usage:
-  slapos node register <username in SlapOS Master>
+  slapos node register <username in SlapOS Master> <desired node name>

 Node will register itself, if not already done, to the SlapOS Master defined in configuration file, and will generate SlapOS configuration file.
-Will ask for user password and will issue a warning if Node is already configured.
+Asks for user's password.

+XXX-Cedric should be like this: If desired node name is already taken, will raise an error.

+If Node is already registered (slapos.cfg and certificate already present), Issues a warning, backups original configuration and creates new one.

 slapos node software